Omokiti/github_article/Index.md

 Most times we  confuse Git for GitHub and vice versa.
 Well, Git is a version control system that lets you manage and keep track of your source code history and GitHub is a hosting site where developers and programmers can upload the code they create and work collaboratively to improve it.

 ### GitHub Workflow
-GitHub has a lot of commands but for this tutorial, we will touch on three of them which are essential in the GitHub workflow.;
+GitHub has a lot of commands but for this tutorial, I will touch on three of them which are essential in the GitHub workflow.;

 1. Cloning a repository
 2. How to commit